imounish/GraduateAdmissions/README.md

 # GraduateAdmissions
 A Jupyter notebook to predict the probability of admission into Universities for Masters Degree.

+## Notes
+View the iPython notebook in the HTML file present in the repository.